Hyundai Sonata Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows estimated Hyundai Sonata insurance rates for additional coverage choices and driver risks.
+The chart below shows estimated Hyundai Sonata insurance rates for different risk profiles and scenarios.

 - The best discount rate is $818

-- Higher-risk drivers who are prone to accidents and violations could pay at least $3,044 or more
+- High-risk insureds who are prone to accidents and violations could pay upwards of $3,044 or more

-More mature drivers with no violations or accidents and high deductibles could pay as little as $1,300 every 12 months on average, or $108 per month, for full coverage.
-Prices are much higher for drivers in their teens, where even good drivers should be prepared to pay as much as $5,300 a year.
+More mature drivers with a good driving record and higher deductibles may only pay around $1,300 per year on average for full coverage.
+Rates are much higher for teen drivers, since even excellent drivers will have to pay upwards of $5,300 a year.
 View Rates by Age

-Where you choose to live also has a big influence on Hyundai Sonata insurance rates.
-A middle-age driver might find prices as low as $930 a year in states like Idaho, Maine, and Iowa, or be forced to pay as much as $2,010 on average in Michigan, Louisiana, and New York.
+Where you live makes a big difference in Hyundai Sonata insurance rates.
+A 40-year-old driver could pay as low as $930 a year in states like Idaho, Maine, and Iowa, or be forced to pay as much as $2,010 on average in Michigan, Louisiana, and New York.

 State | Premium | Compared to U.S. Avg | Percent Difference |